nkrusch/dissertation/.github/readme.md

 Dissertations completed at Augusta University are archived on [ProQuest](https://www.proquest.com).
 Accessing the full ProQuest database requires authentication.
+The database search results depend on the institution though which the user is authenticated.

 [Scholarly Commons](https://scholarlycommons.augusta.edu/home) is Augusta University's institutional repository.
 All dissertations submitted to ProQuest will also appear in Scholarly Commons.